-First, policy should consider rethinking the tone, content and targeting of social messaging initiatives around community reporting.
 Counter-terrorism/ Prevent policy and practice can benefit from shifting toward greater recognition that the primary drivers for those considering reporting concerns about an ‘intimate’ will be care and concern for their welfare and the prevention of further harms to both the intimate and others in the wider community and society.
 Therefore, public messaging and policy practice that emphasises ‘safeguarding’ and ‘health promotion’ messaging in tone and content, rather than a focus on criminality and threat, is likely to be more effective in encouraging community reporting concerning intimates who may be radicalising to violence.

-Second, it needs to recognise that sharing concerns with authorities is a staged process.
 Policy and practice would benefit from applying in greater depth the understanding that a staged process of sharing concerns will be very common for community members.
 Community intermediaries and conduits thus play an absolutely vital role in the ‘supply chain’ of reporting processes and pathways.

-Third, there is a need to localise and personalise the reporting process.
 A large majority of community respondents expressed a strong preference to report concerns to local police staff through face-to-face interaction.
 This means foregrounding the role of mainstream neighbourhood policing teams as well as dialogue with and training for mainstream front-line policing personnel to ensure that they are ready and feel equipped to positively engage with reports of concerns when they present.

-Fourth, there is a need to develop support mechanisms for reporters.
 Community respondents want support and guidance, protection, and to be kept informed as far as possible about what is and will be happening through a ‘feedback loop’ that acknowledges them as partners in keeping people and communities safe.

-Fifth, there is a need to clarify reporting mechanisms.
 Strong consideration can be given to developing both an information protocol around reporting processes for communities, and to standardising the information management of reports to enable effective and efficient cross-sharing of information and also follow-up with those who come forward.